Adaptive Experimental Design Using Shrinkage Estimators

-The expressions in \eqref{eq:trSigSqDerivs} allow us to quantify which arms will be allocated more units.
-Unless $V_0$ is extremely small relative to the other $V_k$ values, the derivative with respect to $n_0$ will be much larger in magnitude than the other derivatives.
-Hence, the $\mathcal{R}(\bsdelts, \tau)$-minimizing allocation optimizer will again shift units toward the control arm relative to the Neyman Allocation; this strategy is the most efficient way to decrease $\Tr(\bsSig^2)$ while leaving $\Tr(\bsSig)$ essentially unchanged.
-Moreover, among the active treatments, we observe that $\partial \Tr(\bsSig^2)/\partial n_k$ is more negative when $V_k$ is larger.
-Hence, the SURE-Min risk minimizer will also tend to reallocate units toward the treatment arms with the largest potential outcome variances.
+The expressions in \eqref{eq:trSigSqDerivs} allow us to assess which arms will be assigned more units.
+Unless $V_0$ is extremely small relative to the other $V_k$ values, the derivative with respect to $n_0$ is more negative than the derivatives with respect to the treatment-arm sample sizes.
+Hence, the approximate $\mathcal{R}(\bsdelts, \bstau)$-minimizing allocation will again shift units toward the control arm relative to the Neyman allocation.
+For additional technical details, see the Appendix, Section \ref{sec:riskApprox}.